vcerqueira/forecasting_experiments/README.md

     d.
 A comparison of the sequential reweighting procedure versus removing correlation in feature space;

     e.
 A study on the impact of the sequential reweighting process on state of the art  methods for forecast combination.

+2.1. experiments/all-pipelines-quickcheck.r runs a sample of the experiments to check if everything can be run smoothly

+2.2.
+The pipelines can be ran separately, by running each of the numbered scripts (1-5)

 3. experiments/sensitivity-analysis.r